-One thing to know is that not everybody eats bagels.
-Well, not because they don’t like to have some bite but bagels have gluten and some people are on a gluten-free diet.
-Are you one?
-You might be able to join the group of people who still enjoy bagels; Just that, you will have a gluten-free bagel.
+Not everybody can eat traditional bagels, not because they don’t like them but because bagels have gluten and some people are on a gluten-free diet.
+Are you one of them?
+Then let me run you through how you can get a gluten-free bagel.

 If there’s anything Canyon Bakehouse is popular for, it is their generosity to let you make your choice.
 They’ve got two types of gluten-free bagels; plain and “everything”.
 While you are used to struggling to get just some gluten-free bagel, Canyon bakehouse gives you options.

 Their “everything bagels” contain garlic, onion, and sunflower seed.
 Their gluten-free bagels are made from a mix of tapioca flour, potato starch, eggs, and brown rice flour.
 They are certified by the Gluten-Free Certification Organization (GFCO)

 They offer two different types of gluten-free bagels; Plain and sesame.
 Their bagels have soy, milk, and eggs in them.
 All the listed items do not contain gluten.

 Glutino makes sure that its products contain fewer or no gluten.
 You can always find their bagels in the gluten-free frozen food section in their stores.
 Seems like their store is quite a health-oriented one as most of their products meet health standards.
 The most beautiful thing about Glutino is that you can just place your order online and you get your package in the comfort of wherever you are.